monadmelon/monadmelon-alp/content/README.txt

 To run the audio player, you can type 'audplayer' from any directory, or navigate to the 'aud' directory and type './audplayer'.

 To run the notes app, you can type 'notes' from any directory.

+To invoke the ghost in the machine, just type 'suika'